 Since FW began publishing material for heresy, me and my group decided to build up an event in occasion of PLAY - that's the most important Convention about games here in Italy.

-First one were just simple apoclaypse games between 6-8 friends, then the group grew a lot, in terms of players and armies too!
+The First one was just simple apoclaypse games between 6-8 friends, then the group grew a lot, in terms of players and armies too!

 In this thread you will find all the infopack of theese Amazing apocalypse games and some picture to have an Idea of dedicated scenery.